suchipi/quickjs/README.md

 ### New module: "quickjs:encoding"

 Text encoding/decoding functions.
-Currently just exports an ArrayBuffer-to-utf8-string function.
+Exports functions for converting between utf-8 and ArrayBuffer.

 ### New library: `quickjs-utils`